 For faculty contact information, visit the University of Chicago online directory at directory.uchicago.edu.
 Many departmental websites include additional information about the research and scholarly interests of faculty members.

 Because of the interdisciplinary nature of the College, many courses are cross listed in multiple programs of study.
 For example, CMST 10100 Introduction to Film Analysis is cross listed among Art History, Cinema and Media Studies, English Language and Literature, and Visual Arts.

 A course may have one or more prerequisites for registration.
-Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I or MATH 20400 Analysis in Rn II.
+Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I, MATH 20250 Abstract Linear Algebra, MATH 20400 Analysis in Rn II, or MATH 20410 Analysis in Rn II (accelerated).
 Another example: Some courses require students to be in their third or fourth year in the College.

 The Notes field contains additional information that may be of use to students, for instance, that the course meets a general education requirement or that the course is required for students in a certain major.
 Certain courses, especially those that meet general education requirements, have mandatory attendance for the first class meeting; otherwise the student's registration will be dropped.
 Students are advised to pay close attention to these notes.

 For further specifics on quarterly course offerings, consult the Class Search at my.uchicago.edu.
 Some historic course offerings can be found at timeschedules.uchicago.edu.
 For further information about areas of study, consult the College website and the program websites linked on the individual program of study pages in this catalog.